Skip to main content

 • Lanes of Red Oaks can be found on 36 Street near 8 Avenue, and in Menisa park just north of Knottwood Road South.

-If you've left it too long for your favourite foliage, have no fear.
+If the wind has beaten you to your favourite foliage spot, have no fear.
 It's not too late for a fall family shoot even if some (or most) of the leaves have left.

 Zettel said trees in low-lying more protected areas like the Mill Creek or Blackmud Creek ravines tend to hold their leaves for longer.
 And don't be afraid of fruit trees, she said, especially ones that are a bit more bare.